Tom and Sheila Springer Charity

 Professional Support

-The charity's administration is handled by Simpson Wreford LLP, a firm of Chartered Accountants based in South East London that specialises in supporting charities and not-for-profit organisations with accounting, auditing, and tax compliance.
+The charity's registered address is care of Simpson Wreford LLP, a firm of Chartered Accountants based in South East London that specialises in supporting charities and not-for-profit organisations with accounting, auditing, and tax compliance.

 How to Apply